Guide to decide what type of camera is the one that best suits your needs, budget, and type of photography or video.

 A camera is a tool.
 The best camera in the world is the one that offers you just what you need.
-Simpler, impossible, right?
+More straightforward, impossible, right?

 Of course, the question is in knowing exactly what I need.

-On the one hand, it must be borne in mind that the quality of a photograph or video has to do with the content, the story it tells and how it tells it.
+On the one hand, it must be borne in mind that the quality of a photograph or video has to do with the content, the story it tells, and how it reveals it.
 In other words, the artistic part is very much, but very much, more important than the technical part.

-For an amateur user it is also very important to be comfortable with the camera.
-Make it really a pleasure to go out with the camera to take photography or video.
+For an amateur user, it is also imperative to be comfortable with the camera.
+Make it a pleasure to go out with the camera to take photography or video.

-Logically, as we go up the range, the cameras offer more facilities or, let’s say, more margin when working in more critical situations, for example in less favorable light conditions or in adverse atmospheric conditions (rain, dust, etc. )
+Logically, as we go up the range, the cameras offer more facilities or, let’s say, more margin when working in more critical situations, for example, in less favorable light conditions or adverse atmospheric conditions (rain, dust, etc. )

 In conclusion: a camera is not better the more expensive it is.

-- What real use are we going to give the camera
+- What actual use are we going to give the camera?

-- Which are the cameras that fall within our budget or those that offer similar characteristics with better value for money.
+- The cameras fall within our budget or those that offer similar characteristics with better value for money.

-As in many other decisions in life, we will have to find a balance, a compromise between characteristics that we really need and others that we can do without.
+As in many other life decisions, we will have to find a balance, a compromise between characteristics that we need and others that we can do without.

 We are going to see a series of typical cases that can help us decide which camera is best suited for each situation:

-One of the truths of photography is that the best camera is just the one you carry with you when you need it.
+One of photography’s truths is that the best camera is just the one you carry with you when you need it.

-The image quality offered by mobiles has been improving to such an extent that in some situations it is comparable to that offered by mid-range cameras.
+The image quality offered by mobiles has been improving to such an extent that it is comparable to that provided by mid-range cameras in some situations.

-In photography and video the most important resource is light.
+In photography and video, the most crucial resource is light.
 When the lighting conditions of the scene are suitable, all cameras take good photos.

-As the light conditions are not so favorable, the size of the sensor and the diameter of the lens become more important, since the quality of the image is closely related to the amount of light that reaches the sensor per unit of time.
+As the light conditions are not so favorable, the sensor’s size and the diameter of the lens become more critical since the quality of the image is closely related to the amount of light that reaches the sensor per unit of time.
 You can take a look here to find out how a digital camera sensor works.

-One of the advantages of mobiles is that they have a great capacity to process images and apply different techniques to offer a very attractive final result.
+One of the advantages of mobiles is that they can process images and apply different techniques to offer a desirable final result.

-In the case of cameras, a subsequent editing is usually necessary in a photographic retouching or digital development program, to obtain the final appearance that we are looking for.
+In the case of cameras, subsequent editing is usually necessary for a photographic retouching or digital development program to obtain the final appearance that we are looking for.

-But starting with compact mid-range that allow manual control, the advantage offered by the optics (aperture control, focal length, zoom…) offers more possibilities.
+But starting with a compact mid-range that allows manual control, the optics’ advantage (aperture control, focal length, zoom) offers more possibilities.

-If we go to high-end compacts, the qualitative leap is important, and if we go to cameras with interchangeable lenses: reflex or mirrorless, we again make a qualitative leap in terms of image quality in certain circumstances, in addition to the possibility of choosing lenses specific for each type of photography.
+If we go to high-end compacts, the qualitative leap is essential.
+If we go to cameras with interchangeable lenses: reflex or mirrorless, we again make a qualitative leap in terms of image quality in certain circumstances, in addition to the possibility of choosing lenses specific for each type of photography.

-My compact is too small for me, I’m looking for something else
+My compact camera is too small for me; I’m looking for something else.

-For example, we have a basic compact, called ‘ point and shoot ‘, which does everything automatically, the focus is slow and bad in low light, the indoor photos are regular both with flash and without him etc. I want something more, that allows me to take better photos and learn at least the basics of photography.
+For example, we have a fundamental compact called ‘ point and shoot, ‘which does everything automatically.
+The focus is slow and inadequate in low light; the indoor photos are regular both with flash and without him, etc. I want something more that allows me to take better pictures and learn at least the basics of photography.

-Both SLRs and EVILs are the natural leap .
+Both SLRs and EVILs are natural leaps.
 Or if you want a camera as small as possible: a high-end compact.

 The decision between SLR or EVIL is a personal matter.
 Today they all have similar benefits.
 Just choose the model with which you feel most comfortable.

-As we’ve said, if you don’t want to switch to a camera bigger than your current little compact, you can make the leap to an advanced upper mid-range compact.
-They are cameras that have a larger sensor, at least 1 inch, and an optics specially designed for each model.
+As we’ve said, if you don’t want to switch to a camera more significant than your current little compact, you can leap an advanced upper mid-range compact.
+They are cameras that have a larger sensor, at least 1 inch, and optics specially designed for each model.
 The performance of these cameras is impressive:

-The most important thing in photography and in the creation of video projects is the content and how to show that content to tell a certain story, a message or capture a moment.
+The most important thing in photography and the creation of video projects is the content and how to show that content to tell a specific story, a message, or capture a moment.

-Understanding and knowing how to manage light is another very important aspect, the other pillar of photography.
+Understanding and knowing how to manage light is another essential aspect, the other pillar of photography.

 Therefore, to learn photography, any camera is valid in principle: mobile, compact, SLR, EVIL …

-But some cameras will give you more facility and a greater range of options:
+But some cameras will give you more facility and a more excellent range of options:

-- For me, the basic thing is that the camera has manual controls , that allows us to make decisions about how we want to take the photo.
+- For me, the primary thing is that the camera has manual controls that allow us to decide how we want to take the photo.

-- Then I would really appreciate that the camera includes a viewfinder (optical or electronic it does not matter).
-Unlike the rear screen, the viewfinder isolates us from the environment, allows us to better frame and helps us educate our ‘photographic’ vision.
+- Then I would appreciate it that the camera includes a viewfinder (optical or electronic, it does not matter).
+Unlike the rear screen, the viewfinder isolates us from the environment, allows us to better frame, and helps us educate our ‘photographic’ vision.

-- If the camera is with interchangeable lenses (SLR or EVIL) it will give us more play in the long run, more options to develop our creativity.
+- If the camera is with interchangeable lenses (SLR or EVIL), it will give us more play and more options to develop our creativity in the long run.
 I would recommend a camera of this type.

-I just want to take photos without worrying about parameters or anything technical
+I want to take photos without worrying about parameters or anything technical.

-Perhaps the most advisable thing in this case would be a mobile with a good camera, normally from mid-range mobiles you can get quite good results.
+Perhaps the most advisable thing, in this case, would be a mobile with a good camera, usually from mid-range mobiles, you can get quite good results.

-The advantage of the mobile is that it has a great processing capacity and can offer very attractive images without the need for the user to know photographic concepts.
+The advantage of the mobile is that it has a remarkable processing capacity and can offer beautiful images without the need for the user to know photographic concepts.

 Another option would be a high-mid-range compact camera.
-All cameras have the option of working in automatic mode, in that sense any user, without any knowledge of photography, can obtain very good quality images and would have a qualitative advantage over mobiles: larger sensor, better optics and more. flexibility (zoom).
+All cameras can work in automatic mode; in that sense, any user without any knowledge of photography can obtain perfect quality images and would have a qualitative advantage over mobiles: larger sensor, better optics, and more flexibility (zoom).

 Fixed lens (compact / bridge) or interchangeable lens camera?